Calliari/terraform-modules-project/README.md

 Before fire it up and create the resources with the terrafom code, run some checks:
 ```
-terraform fmt -check -recursive   # check what would be "Reformat"
+terraform fmt -check -recursive   # check what would be "Reformat" --> malformed code
-terraform fmt -diff -recursive    # check the difference
+terraform fmt -check -diff        # check the difference
+terraform fmt -recursive          # apply the formatting of the configuration showed
 terraform validate                # validate the code and erros
 terraform init                    # initialise terraform
 ```